preparation and aftercare

 -

-Avoid long, hot showers- quick, lukewarm showers are best
+Avoid long, hot showers- quick, warm showers are best

 -